Nadin Amizah: 2016–2019: Early beginnings and breakthrough

 Amizah started her musical career by uploading videos of her covering various songs on social media.
-She then was contacted by television network Trans TV to join the competition Social Media Sensation in 2016 where she finished third.
-In 2016, producer Dipha Barus asked her to do a collaboration after his social media followers recommended Amizah as his next collaborator.
+She was then contacted by the television network Trans TV to join the competition Social Media Sensation in 2016, where she finished third.
+In 2016, producer Dipha Barus asked her to collaborate with his social media followers recommended Amizah as his next collaborator.
 Their single "All Good" was released on March 8, 2017.
 The song garnered three nominations and won the award for Best Dance/Electronic Production Work at the 2017 Anugerah Musik Indonesia.

 Following the success of "All Good", Amizah disclosed her intention to release folk music, in contrast of dance and electronic of the single.
 On 14 September 2018, she released her debut single, "Rumpang" which she wrote when she was sixteen.
 She previously released a live performance of the song on her YouTube channel three months prior.
 The song won Best Folk/Country/Ballad Production Work and garnered her the award of Best New Artist at the 2019 Anugerah Musik Indonesia.
 In 2019, she released singles "Sorai", "—star.", and "Seperti Tulang".
 On 29 May 2019, she also released a single with pop singer Sal Priadi titled "Amin Paling Serius", which peaked on number six on Billboard Indonesia Top 100.